-We're here to help you solve the pitfalls mentioned above and much more!
-We're sharing below a version of our free Web Accessibility Summit presentation to assist you in creating online instruction materials.
+We're here to help you solve the pitfalls mentioned below and much more!

 Web Accessibility Summit Slides